With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

 Afro-Amsterdam was not like what you think it was!
-During the 17th century, the African community lived amicably with the white community in the neighborhood where Rembrandt’s home was located.
-It is also the present-day location of Museum Het Rembrandthuis, the host of the exhibition, HERE: Black in Rembrandt’s time.
+During the 17th century, the African community lived amicably with the local community in the neighborhood where Rembrandt’s home was located.
+It is also the present-day location of the Rembrandt House Museum, the host of the exhibition, HERE: Black in Rembrandt’s time.
 This exhibition is one of the ripples in the ongoing stream of decolonization much like Fred Wilson’s Mining the Museum series of the early 1990s.
-The review discloses a few theories to understand the process of decolonizing of Rembrandthuis.
+The review discloses a few theories to understand the process of decolonizing of the Rembrandt House Museum.

-Rembrandthuis acknowledges overlooked historical paintings in HERE: Black in Rembrandt’s Time.
-Guest-curated by Stephanie Archangel and Elmer Kolfin, the exhibition unites artworks and archives from all over Europe.
-Presenting a timeline of 1620 to 1660, in reference to the location of Jodenbreestaart, Netherlands, the exhibition displays an erstwhile egalitarian treasure of paintings that are absent of the stereotyping of black people.
+The Rembrandt House Museum acknowledges overlooked historical paintings in HERE: Black in Rembrandt’s Time.
+Guest-curated by Stephanie Archangel and Elmer Kolfin, the exhibition unites artworks from all over Europe.
+Presenting a timeline of 1620 to 1660, in reference to the location of Jodenbreestaart, Amsterdam, the exhibition displays an erstwhile egalitarian treasure of paintings that are absent of the stereotyping of black people.
 Moreover, the show verifies three facts.
-One: artists draw from life.
-Two: there was an influx of black communities to the Jodenbreestaart.
-Three: black people were not identified as slaves.
+One: artists drew from life.
+Two: there was an influx of black inhabitants to the Jodenbreestaart.
+Three: black people were not identified solely as slaves.

 “For years I’ve been looking for portraits of black people like me.
 Surely there had to be more than the stereotypical images of servants, enslaved people or caricatures?
-I found the alternative in Rembrandt’s time: a gallery of portraits of black people who are depicted with respect and dignity.”– Stephanie Archangel, Guest Curator, HERE: Black in Rembrandt’s Time, 2020, Museum Het Rembrandthuis.
+I found the alternative in Rembrandt’s time: a gallery of portraits of black people who are depicted with respect and dignity.”

 Artists had utilized various mediums like ink, chalk, clay, etching, and oil to render landscapes, market-scapes, and figurines.
 Although a standing African man by Rembrandt was just another free pedestrian in Amsterdam, there is not much information available about the black figures in the paintings.
 The second gallery of portraits of black people presents a depiction of black people in biblical mythological stories like Adoration of the Magi and Baptism of the Eunuch.
-Besides, the portraits and tronies like Don Miguel by Jaspar Beckx, King Caspar by Hendrick Heerschop, and Gerrit Dou by Rembrandt, respectively, among others, steal our attention.
+Besides, the portraits and tronies like that of Don Miguel by Jasper Beckx, or King Caspar by Hendrick Heerschop, respectively, among others, steal our attention.
 Also, the archival material from Amsterdam Municipal Archive narrates in detail the horrendous fate of the black community by the end of the 17th century.

 In addition to Rembrandt and his contemporaries’ paintings, the show also exhibits 10 contemporary black artists.
 Iris Kensmil, Iriée Zamblé, and Charl Landvreugd, among others, charge it with cultural contemporaneity.
 Worthy of mention are Iris Kensmil’s portraits of influential black political leaders.
 Curators, thus, have not only mined history but also linked it with the present.
-The context of Fred Wilson’s exhibition Mining the Museum is a link to this mining, an act of denial to the undestroyed prejudices, and a support to #blacklivesmatter.
+The context of Fred Wilson’s exhibition Mining the Museum is a link to this mining, an act of denial to the undestroyed prejudices, and a support to the Black Lives Matter movement.

 Fred Wilson re-established his career as a radical critique artist after having worked in a museum as a curator and guard.
 Mining the Museum is a series that investigates the unexposed archive and collection of the Maryland Historical Society.
 Wilson had reframed the art objects, juxtaposing symbols of slavery like shackles with exotic and popular antiques like silverware and casts.
 He had decolonized the institute by re-linking the collection conceptually.